hectorcorrea/ldpserver/readme.md

     curl locahost:9001

-POST to the root (the Slug defaults to "blog")
+POST to the root (the Slug defaults to "node")

     curl -X POST localhost:9001

 Fetch the node created

-    curl localhost:9001/blog1
+    curl localhost:9001/node1

 POST a non-RDF to the root